Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 If I enter my details and hit the update button, you see the text ‘we haven’t been introduced’ is replaced with my name, ‘Vicki Bealman’.

-This is a straightforward demo not too complex, but highlights a number of key React concepts you’ll be building on throughout the course.
+This is a straightforward project, not too complex, but highlights a number of key React concepts you’ll be building on throughout the course.

-Next you break the Greeting App down into its `component` parts and take a sneak peak under the hood at how everything pins together.
+Next, you break the Greeting App down into its `component` parts and take a sneak peak under the hood at how everything pins together.

-## L01 Hands On Guided Learning: Build the Greeting App
+## :pushpin: L01 Hands On Guided Learning: Build the Greeting App

 Welcome to your very first React hands-on practice assignment, as part of this React Course.